skg-if/skg-if.github.io/README.md

 # skg-if.github.io
-Website of the SKG-IF material
+Main website for the SKG-IF documentation